eyal-mor/shoredemo/Live-Demo-Script.md

-Explicit!
-Focus on moves between screens.
-Describe in excruciating details what is going on.

 We talked about why Shore, let's see how to Shore.

 I'm going to show you how we work with Shore in Autodesk.